Raadfxrd/Raadfxrd-portfolio/README.md

 ![Thumbnail](public/img/portfolio.png)

 This repository contains the source code for Raadnerd.
-The portfolio is built using **Nuxt 4**, **Vue 3**, and * *Tailwind CSS 4**, showcasing projects fetched from GitHub, blog posts, skills, and personal information with stunning 3D visualizations.
+The portfolio is built using **Nuxt 4**, **Vue 3**, and **Tailwind CSS 4**, showcasing projects fetched from GitHub, blog posts, skills, and personal information with beautiful animations and interactive elements.

 ## Table of Contents